CodingLoven/Juice-website/README.md

 I started this website on the 18th of january and i finished writing the Html The background color for the website is really not something i think i can do with code but i will try my best while working on javascript
-I will add more info when as i continue the project
+I will add more info when as i continue the project and yea i am at my best when working on this peoject